 - How would you get the first player's name? - Lists provide the first() method to fetch the first object of a list:

+'''

-var currentPlayer = players.first() println(currentPlayer) // > Alice println(players.last()) // > Dan
+var currentPlayer = players.first()

+println(currentPlayer) // > Alice

+'''

 If list is empty it will throw an exception.

 Similarly, lists have a last() method that returns the last value in a list, or throws an exception if the list is empty: